l3cube-pune/MarathiNLP/README.md

 |BiLSTM IndicFT trainable|82.89|91.80|
 |IndicBERT|84.13|92.93|

+The fine-tuned IndicBERT model is available on huggngface <a href='https://huggingface.co/l3cube-pune/MarathiSentiment'> here </a>.
-Further details can be found in this paper. (link)
+Further details about the dataset and baseline experiments can be found in this <a href='https://arxiv.org/abs/2103.11408'> paper </a> <a href='https://arxiv.org/pdf/2103.11408.pdf'> pdf </a>.

+## License

+L3CubeMahaSent is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

+## Citing

+If you find the resources or dataset helpful, cite this article